Division polynomials for arbitrary isogenies: Definitions

+is principal.
+By convention, the zero isogeny, which we will write as $[0]$ to avoid confusion, is unbiased.

-An isogeny is \emph{biased} if its kernel sum is non-trivial; in this case, it must sum to a non-trivial two-torsion point (all points of higher order are distinct from their inverses and will cancel one another).
+A non-zero isogeny is \emph{biased} if its kernel sum is non-trivial; in this case, it must sum to a non-trivial two-torsion point (all points of higher order are distinct from their inverses and will cancel one another).
 We will denote this point $P_\phi$.
 For a biased isogeny $\phi: E \rightarrow E'$, the divisor

 is no longer principal.
 There are three `nearby' principal divisors which may prove useful: